 - To qualify for participation,teams must complete the form at the link below with:

 - Team members' names, majors, and contact information including email address of each member.

 - A short statement about the importance of ethical leadership in business

 - A statement of commitment to participate if selected.

-- Teams should submit the memo by October 26th
+- Teams should submit the form by October 24th

 - Student teams will receive the case Wednesday, Nov.
 6th at the Competition Launch in the Conference Room, 5th Floor CA, 5:30-6:00pm.
 Dr Pepper floats will be provided along with materials and instructions.

 - No outside help or coaching will be permitted after the case is distributed.